ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/work-with-partner-to-archive-third-party-data.md

 ## How the third-party data import process works

-The following illustration and description explain how the third-party data import process works.
+The following illustration and description explain how the third-party data import process works when working with a partner.

 ![How the third-party data import process works](media/5d4cf8e9-b4cc-4547-90c8-d12d04a9f0e7.png)